 - Current resident: must live in housing for at least one semester prior to subletting.
 May not sublet during the first semester in housing.

 - Sublet dates: approval of sublet dates beyond the housing agreement expiration date is subject to receipt of a signed extension

 - Outside of New York City: residents may apply to sublet only if they will be outside of the New York Metropolitan area for the period requested

-- Resident must return to apartment for a minimum of one semester following sublet
+- Resident must return to apartment for a minimum of 30 days following sublet

 - Students in multiple occupancy units (apartment shares or dorms) may sublet to only one individual

 - Single occupancy apartments must be sublet in their entirety (no rooms for rent)

 - Rental rates: subtenant rent must not exceed the Columbia base rent and Columbia Ethernet charge (if applicable)

 - Permissible charges to subtenant: optional fees for furniture usage (not to exceed 10 percent of the Columbia base rent) and for utility reimbursement (electricity, gas, cable and internet)

 - Affiliation: must maintain full-time affiliation during sublet term.
 Cannot apply to be a subtenant during term of active Columbia occupancy agreement/lease.
 Student residents cannot be on a leave of absence or have withdrawn from the University.

 - Minimum age: 18 years

 - Good Standing: Must be in good standing with the University (financial and conduct)

 - Residency: If the subtenant is a current Columbia resident, sublet cannot start until after resident vacates Columbia housing.

 - Gender: if apartment is single gender, subtenant must be the same gender as resident.

 - No pets: Subtenant may not have pets in Columbia Residential units

 - Vacation: summer or winter break only

-- Approved Leave: during the academic year, students may sublet with Housing Liaison approval for academic fieldwork or research.
+- Approved Leave: during the academic year, students may sublet with Housing Liaison approval for academic fieldwork, research or study abroad.
 Faculty and postdocs may sublet with department chair/dean/director approval.